Me: “My name is Carolyn, and I’m a Medical Googler.”

 Now there’s a nice compliant, well-behaved kind of patient who would never even dream of undermining Dr. Haig’s authority by trying to learn about their own medical condition – and then coming up with any of those pesky “half-baked ideas”.

-EARTH TO DR. HAIG and others of your ilk: if enough of us continue to have our cardiac symptoms dismissed or minimized or - worse! – misdiagnosed (as I did when the ER doc told me I was just having acid reflux instead of a heart attack), then you can expect more and more of your patients to start doing their own Googling research in an effort to educate themselves as much as possible about what is happening to their own bodies.
+EARTH TO DR. HAIG and others of your ilk: if enough of us continue to have our cardiac symptoms dismissed or minimized or - worse! – misdiagnosed (as I did when that first ER doc told me I was just having acid reflux instead of a heart attack), then you can expect more and more of your patients to start doing their own Googling research in an effort to educate themselves as much as possible about what is happening to their own bodies.

 The clear reality is that both the volume of medical, health and wellness material that is readily available out there (and the number of people who regularly access it) are increasing, whether people like Dr. Haig likes it or not.